 South Santiam/Foster (Boyd)Thorpe reported for South Santiam and Foster.

 South Santiam - New truck on-site.
 Lid is difficult to maneuver due to the design.
-ODFW willcorrect the design deficiency.
+NWP and ODFW will work to correct the design deficiency.

 Foster – Crowder mechanics problems.
 Pseudomonas outbreak with the recent slug of sediment.

 McKenzie(Kremers) Canal turned off on 29 December 2014.
 Only inflow was from side creeks.
-Directly released fishto the Rowe River.
+Directly released fish (216k) to the Row River.
 11,000 fish ended up on the highway due to the truck accident.
-Thorpe said the fish released into the Rowe were above the mitigation fish for McKenzie River.
+Thorpe said the fish released into the Row were above the mitigation fish for McKenzie River.
 EWEB is still testing roll gates.
 They have removed a lot of the sediment in front of the fish ladder.
 Good fish health right now.
 Had some gray tail problems but that is in remission.
 All spring Chinook fry have been ponded (666,000).
 Kremers noted that ponding has been occurring in January in recent years.
 Sharpe asked if it would be possible to ask for specific operations from EWEB now that the roll gates are working.
 Kremers felt that in the past collaboration has occurred but he was reluctant to speak for EWEB.
 The right bank roll gate is slammed shut still so more flow will pass through the left gate.
 This was deemed a desirable situation though there was some wonder as to why everything wasn’t fixed while the water was low.
 Kruzic would like to see a plan for this operation.
 ACTION: Sharpe will develop a straw man for the February HMT meeting.

 Cougar Trap (WVP/Traylor) No updates.

 Willamette/Dexter (Peck) Thorpe provided the update.
-Fish are growing faster than in recent years.
+Fish are growing faster than in recent years – fish are about 1 month early, which is the earliest ever.
 It’s been a mild winter so everything is a wee bit ahead of schedule.
-Sharpe asked about the Willamette rebuild.
-Thorpe said there is ground and water to increase production at Willamette Hatchery however, changes may
+Sharpe asked about the Willamette rebuild and the need for brood pond improvement.
+Thorpe said there is ground and water to increase production at Willamette Hatchery however, necessary increases to the water right permit may ????trigger fish passage above the Salmon Creek diversion dam.

 Leaburg (Withalm) Thorpe provided the update.
 Leaburg has pumps to take water from the McKenzie River and have been struggling along with them.
 The McKenzie Hatchery does not have this same ability due to distance and cost.
 Kremers said they would consider pumping all of the water out of the canal before considering pumping from the McKenzie.
 Traylor has talked with water managers about holding levels.
 He said they will do what they can but if it doesn’t rain, water levels may drop back to passing just inflows by Monday.